ovh/docs/pages/platform/public-cloud/resize_freebsd_file_system_after_install/guide.en-gb.md

 ## Objective

-The purpose of this guide is to explain how to resize your file system after installing or resizing your instance under FreeBSD 12.
-By doing this, your instance will be able to take advantage of all the disk space.
+The purpose of this guide is to explain how to resize your file system after installing FreeBSD 12 or resizing the service.
+By doing this, your system will be able to take advantage of all the disk space.

 ## Requirements

-- Having an instance with FreeBSD 12 in your [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/)
+- Having an instance with FreeBSD 12 in your [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/) or a [Virtual Private Server](https://www.ovhcloud.com/en-gb/vps) with FreeBSD 12
-- Having freshly installed the instance or having resized it
+- Having freshly installed the instance/VPS or having resized it

 > [!primary]
 >
-> In this tutorial an r2-15 instance is used.
-Initially the file system is `5G`, at the end it will be `50G`.
+> In this tutorial a Public Cloud r2-15 instance is used.
+The instruction steps are valid for a VPS or a Public Cloud instance.
+In the examples below, the file system size is initially 5 GB and then 50 GB after applying the actions.
 >

 ## Instructions